igordall/EPFL_IKEA/README.md

 Following our use of Logistic Regression, we explored another approach using the k-Nearest Neighbors (kNN) classification algorithm to predict sentence difficulties.
 This method categorizes sentences by assigning them to predefined difficulty levels based on their features.
 Specifically, kNN operates by identifying a specified number of training examples that are closest to a new sentence in terms of feature similarity—such as sentence length and complexity.
 It then predicts the difficulty level of the new sentence based on the most common categories among these nearest neighbors.
 This method relies heavily on the assumption that similar sentences share similar difficulty levels, making it particularly effective when clear patterns of similarity exist within the data.

 Using the 80/20 split technique again, we obtained the results presented in the initial table.
 The outcome suggests poor prediction performance, with a Precision of 29%.
-However, the identification capabilities are even lower, with a Recall of 19%, resulting in more false positives than false negatives.
+However, the identification capabilities are even lower, with a Recall of 20%, resulting in more false positives than false negatives.

 Examining the confusion matrix provides insights into why the model fails to properly assess difficulty.
 It reveals that the vast majority of predictions are for A1, resulting in many false positives.
-The model's performance may be hindered by the high dimensionality of text data, which results from the large number of features derived from each word, making it harder to identify clear patterns.
+The model’s performance might be hindered by the high dimensionality of text data, which results from the large number of features derived from each word.
+This complexity makes it more challenging to identify clear patterns and accurately find nearest neighbors.
 This stresses the poor scalability of the kNN model.

 <img width="500" alt="Capture d’écran 2024-05-18 à 19 12 59" src="https://github.com/igordall/EPFL_IKEA/assets/153678341/ca1916f7-1333-440d-a50d-28909fa3c0e5">

-To delve deeper, we plotted the most frequent words in misclassified sentences, which include words like "de," "la," "et," and "les," even after excluding stop words.
-This shows that our model is overly influenced by common French articles, prepositions, and conjunctions, leading to clustering around the A1 prediction.
-Indeed, the algorithm struggles with noisy labels and irrelevant features, such as propositions, which complicate difficult predictions.
-For instance, the misclassified C1 sentence, "La raison de cette ambivalence précède l'existence des robots et même leur nom: elle est culturelle et se cache dans le vieux mythe du Golem remis à l'honneur en Occident par Frankenstein de Mary Shelley en 1818," contains several occurrences of "de," "la," and "et."
+To delve deeper, we analyzed the most frequent words in misclassified sentences (stop words excluded while counting), including words like 'plus', 'comme', 'cette', and 'si', even after excluding stop words into the model—which, once more, resulted in a poorer outcome.
+This shows that our model is overly influenced by common French adverb, adjective, and conjunctions, leading to clustering around the A1 prediction.
+Indeed, the concept of the "nearest" neighbor becomes less meaningful.
+Distances between points (words/ sentences) can become uniformly large or not sufficiently distinct to discern close from distant neighbors effectively.
+For instance, the sentence B2 was wrongly classified as A2, "Si cette dernière innovation voyait le jour, une de ses applications serait tout aussi impressionnante et inquiétante." contains occurrences of 'cette', and 'si'.

 These results demonstrate that kNN is not well-suited for handling the complexities of written text.
 Below is the code used for this analysis:
 ```python